 If you plan on planting in shady areas with dry soil, you have two strikes against you.
 But there are some plants that can tolerate a lack of water and sunlight.
-Take a look at a dozen plants that are good options for problem areas such as under trees and beneath the eaves of north-facing walls.
+These are good options for problem areas such as under trees and beneath the eaves of north-facing walls.

 01 of 12

-Hostas are notable for having quite a bit of mass.
+Plantain lilies (Hosta spp.) are notable for having quite a bit of mass and being hardy (most to zone 3).
 Even an average-size type stands a foot high or taller, with a slightly greater spread.
 Some of the bigger types, such as "Big Daddy," get much bigger (2 feet high by 3 feet wide).
 Hostas form a leafy garden dense enough to choke out weeds.
 If planted in rows, they are impressive enough to serve as borders.
-This plant group offers many different looks, including variegated leaves (as in the case of "Patriot" hosta, for example).
+This plant group offers many different looks, including variegated leaves (as in the case of "Patriot" hosta, for example, a relatively small kind that commonly measures 1 foot x 2 feet).

 02 of 12

 Lilyturf (Liriope spicata) looks like a grass (and one of its common names is "border grass"), but it is actually a member of the lily family.
-It features a spiky flower, ranging in color from white to lavender.
+This plant for zones 4 to 10 features a spiky flower, ranging in color from white to lavender.
 In autumn, it bears a dark berry.
-Beware, however, Liriope spicata, sometimes also called "monkey grass" is a potentially invasive ground cover.
+Be aware, however, that Liriope spicata, sometimes also called "monkey grass," is a potentially invasive ground cover.
+Lilyturf grows to a height of 9 to 18 inches and has a spread of 12 to 24 inches.

 03 of 12